railsbridge-boston/railsbridge-boston/views/curriculum/create_a_new_git_repo.markdown

-# Create A Git Repo
+# Create a Git Repo
 ## Goals
 * Create a local git repository